-At home in Sweden, I could have given him several.
+Back home, I could have given him several.

-In the Iran of Khomeiny I remained silent.
+In the Iran of Ayatollah Ruhollah Khomeini I remained silent.

 "And what do you want?" the police officer snapped.

 For the second time in two weeks we were at the passport office of the police station trying to extend my visa.
-The first time there had been no problem but this time Milad had to tell a fib.
+The first time there had been no problem but this time Majid had to tell a fib.